 Property and equipment are recorded at cost.
 Cryogenic shippers are depreciated using the straight-line method over their estimated useful lives of three years.
-Software, equipment and furniture are depreciated using the straight-line method over their estimated useful lives (generally three to seven years) and leasehold improvements are amortized using the straight-line method over the estimated useful lives of the estimated useful lives is shorter.
-Equipment acquired under capital leases is amortized over the estimated useful life of the lease, whichever is shorter and amortization expense.
+Software, equipment and furniture are depreciated using the straight-line method over their estimated useful lives (generally three to seven years) and leasehold improvements are amortized using the straight-line method over the estimated useful life of the asset or the lease term, whichever is shorter.
+Equipment acquired under capital leases is amortized over the estimated useful life of the assets or term of the lease, whichever is shorter and included in depreciation and amortization expense.